medieval-source-book/jekyll-site/_texts/joke-13-saying-cook-famous-duke-milan.md

 permalink: "text/joke-13-saying-cook-famous-duke-milan"
 identifier: joke-13-saying-cook-famous-duke-milan
 textauthor: Poggio Bracciolini
-languages: Latin, The Americas, Western Europe, Eastern Europe
+languages: [Latin, The Americas, Western Europe, Eastern Europe]
-periods: 15th Century
+periods: [15th Century]
-genres: Humor
+genres: [Humor]
-keywords: humor, history---humor, obscene words, erotic literature, Renaissance, Master and servant, Wit and humor
 textcollections: "Facetiae: A Collection of Early Modern Jokes"
 sdr: https://library.stanford.edu/research/stanford-digital-repository
 doi: example-doi
 image: /assets/img/text/joke-13-saying-cook-famous-duke-milan.png
-imagesource: TBD
+imagesource: The Temperate and the Intemperate, Master of the Dresden Prayer Book, miniature from Valerius Maximus, The Memorable Deeds and Sayings of the Romans, Bruges, about 1470-80.
+The J. Paul Getty Museum, Ms. 43, recto'
 fulltext: '  Facetia XIII Joke 13 Dux Mediolani senior, Princeps in omnibus rebus elegantiae singularis, habebat cocum egregium quem usque ad Gallos ad perdiscenda obsonia miserat.
 The older duke of Milan, a most refined ruler when all things were concerned, had a distinguished cook, whom he sent all the way to France to fully learn their dishes.
 Bello, quod ingens cum Florentinis Dux habuit, cum ei aliquando non satis prosper nuntius advenisset, admodum turbavit Ducis mentem.
 Once during the war, which the great duke waged against Florence, the duke became very upset because he had received less than favourable news.
 Oblatis postmodum ad mensam epulis, sapores nescio quos cum Dux improbasset, epulas insuper, ut non rite conditas, esset aspernatus, Later on at dinner a feast was presented, but the duke had rejected several sauces and had even spurned a dish for not being correctly spiced. accitum cocum veluti ignarum artis aspere increpavit.
 The cook was summoned and severely rebuked for not knowing his art.
 Tum ille, ut erat liberior in eloquendo: Since he was quite unrestrained in speaking out, the cook then said: 'Si Florentini,' inquit, 'tibi gustum atque appetitum auferunt, quae mea est culpa?
 “If the Florentines have taken away your taste and appetite, why is that my fault?
 My food is well-tasting and made with the highest skill: but the Florentines have roasted you thoroughly and taken away your appetite.”
 Cibi enim mei sapidi sunt, et summa arte compositi: sed te nimium concalefaciunt, et appetitum auferunt Florentini.'
 Risit ille, ut erat humanissimus, coci facetam in respondendo libertatem.
 The duke, who was very humane, laughed at the cook’s elegant reply and the liberty he took. '
 ---
 ## Introduction to the Source